Alexandre Pétion: Post-revolution

 Disaffected members of Emperor Dessalines's administration, including Pétion and Henri Christophe, began a conspiracy to overthrow Dessalines.
 Following the assassination of Dessalines on 17 October 1806, Pétion championed the ideals of democracy and clashed with Henri Christophe who wanted absolute rule.
 Christophe was elected president, but he did not believe the position had sufficient power, as Pétion kept powers for himself.
 Christophe went to the north with his followers and established an autocracy, declaring the State of Haiti.
 The loyalties of the country divided between them, and the tensions between the blacks and mulattoes of the North and South, respectively, were reignited.

 Pétion was elected President in 1807 of the southern Republic of Haiti.
 After the inconclusive struggle dragged on until 1810, a peace treaty was agreed to, and the country was split in two.
 In 1811, Christophe made himself king of the northern Kingdom of Haiti.

 On 2 June 1816, Pétion modified the terms of the presidency in the constitution, making himself president for life.
 Initially a supporter of democracy, Pétion found the constraints imposed on him by the senate onerous and suspended the legislature in 1818.

 Pétion seized commercial plantations from the rich gentry.
 He had the land redistributed to his supporters and the peasantry, earning him the nickname Papa Bon-Cœur ("good-hearted father").
 The land seizures and changes in agriculture reduced the production of commodities for the export economy.
 Most of the population became full subsistence farmers, and exports and state revenue declined sharply, making survival difficult for the new state.

 Believing in the importance of education, Pétion started the Lycée Pétion in Port-au-Prince.
 Petion's virtues and ideals of freedom and democracy for the world (and especially slaves) were strong, and he often showed support for the oppressed.
 He gave sanctuary to the independence leader Simón Bolívar in 1815 and provided him with material and infantry support.
 This vital aid played a defining role in Bolivar's success in liberating the countries of what would make up Gran Colombia.
 Petion was reported to be influenced by his (and his successor's) lover, Marie-Madeleine Lachenais, who acted as his political adviser.

-Pétion named General Boyer as his successor; he took control in 1818 following the death of Pétion from yellow fever.
-After Henry I of the Kingdom of Haiti and his son died in 1820, Boyer reunited the nation under his rule.
+Pétion named General Boyer as his successor as president of the Republic of Haiti; he took control in 1818 following the death of Pétion from yellow fever.
+After Henri Christophe of the Kingdom of Haiti and his son died in 1820, Boyer reunited the nation under his rule.